John Leo Blair: His company

-The idea John had was to take advantage of the relatively new process of rubber vulcanization to adhere an attractive black wool fabric to the outside of a rubber raincoat, with an inner lining of a Scottish plaid.
-His classmate agreed to begin producing just such a coat and supplied him initially with 1200 coats, which were purchased almost immediately.
-He actually had to send out letters of apology until new coats could be produced.
-Samples of his letters from as early as 1910 still exist.
+In 1910, during his second year at the university, John L. Blair received an offer from a classmate to sell raincoats during his Easter vacation.
+During a sales call, Blair was asked by an undertaker if he had an attractive, professional-looking black raincoat.
+This inspired Blair to take advantage of the relatively new process of rubber vulcanization to adhere an attractive black wool fabric to the outside of a rubber raincoat, with an inner lining of a Scottish plaid.
+His classmate agreed to begin producing just such a coat and supplied him initially with 1200 coats, which sold out.

-With the help of his father and siblings, John mailed 10,000 letters to undertakers across America and the coat quickly saturated the market.
-He expanded with letters to ministers and businessmen, and he also expanded his product line.
-For the first few years his business was known as New Process Rubber Company, and by 1916 it was changed to New Process Company.
-That name remained until 1989, when the board of directors and the first non-family CEO decided the name should be changed to honor the company's founder, John Leo Blair.
+With the help of his father and siblings, Blair mailed 10,000 letters to undertakers across America, then to ministers and businessmen.
+First called the New Process Rubber Company, by 1916 it was changed to New Process Company.
+Having gone public in 1924, New Process Company, and later Blair Corporation, is the oldest continuously-held stock on the American Stock Exchange.